Samito19/Samito19/README.md

 ## 💫 About me
 Hi 👋.
-My name is Sami, and I am a `Software Developer` living in the U.S 🇺🇸
+My name is Sami, and I am a `Software Engineer` living in the U.S 🇺🇸

 ## 👨‍💻 Tech skills